Volodymyr-Korolevych/try-it-nuxt-content/demo/content/articles/demo.md

 > Remarks:
 > * the code block is editable;
 > * the button Run wil execute JavaScript;
+> * the user can update it: type "console.log" instead of "alert"
 > * the button Reset will restore the original code block after user makes changes to the code;
 > * the button Full will redirect to Full Screen mode